gotyourback1212/CS-403---YISP/README.md

         <details style="margin-left: 20px;">
             <summary><strong>Snapshot 1</strong></summary>
             <ul>
-                <p> In this snapshot, I implemented the basic structure of S-Expression and created an AST to just print out the exprression after it has been tokinized and parsed.</p>
+                <p> In this sprint, I implemented the basic structure of S-Expression and created an AST to just print out the exprression after it has been tokinized and parsed.</p>
             </ul>
         </details>
         <details style="margin-left: 20px;">
             <summary><strong>Snapshot 2</strong></summary>
             <ul>
-                <p>Type-checking functions have been implemented to distinguish between numbers, symbols, lists, and nil values.
+                <p>In this sprint type-checking functions have been implemented to distinguish between numbers, symbols, lists, and nil values.
 Additionally, boolean equivalents were established, with #T representing true and nil representing false.
 During testing, the interpreter correctly outputs true when #T is used and nil when false is represented.
 Furthermore, constructors were created for symbols and numbers from strings, as well as a constructor that takes two S-expressions (cons cells), necessitating the implementation of the car and cdr functions.</p>
             </ul>
         </details>
         <details style="margin-left: 20px;">